Let me tell you about my friend Susan.

 Susan died five days after my 50th birthday.
 Her funeral was small, short and lovely.
 The flowers were magnificent.
 She would have adored them.

 I think of Susan often, of course, because I see her photograph every day.
-I recently bought a companion piece for it, one I think she would have liked because it is strange and funky and just the tiniest bit melancholy.
+I recently bought a companion piece for it, one I think she would have liked because it is strange and funky and melancholy.
 I think about her often, and I’ve wanted to write something about her but wasn’t exactly sure where to start or what to say.

 Then yesterday, through the monsoon of news from France, I got a message from a long-lost friend, one whom, as I mentioned, I haven’t seen since we were seniors in high school, around the time jelly shoes made their original appearance.

 “Is it bad to say you made me feel so much better?” she wrote, referring to a funny, although embarrassing, confession I posted recently about cooking dinner.

 I laughed out loud, because, even after all these years, I could see her smirk, hear her voice, her wry sense of humor, as if she were right here, as if not a minute had passed.
 And I thought about Susan and how this was the answer to her question, that this is why in the world anyone would choose to do this.
 Because the chorus of “me too” is like thickest, warmest blanket.
 Because it takes exactly one other person, only one, to keep any of us from feeling alone.
 And because nothing that matters disappears, ever.